SRT / VTT / ASS Subtitle Formats

 tag.

-- VTT can support multi-language subtitles through metadata or the HTML5
+- VTT can support multiple language subtitles through metadata or the HTML5

-- Text Formatting: Supports HTML tags for simple text formatting, such as bold, italics, etc.
+- Text Formatting: Supports HTML tags for simple text formatting, such as bold and italics.

 - Styles and Positioning: Styles and positions of subtitles can be set through CSS.